Wodajo/Offensive/README.md

-Notes using CEH prep materials as framework for ethical hacking
-I'm not really going to get CEH cert

 This repo will slowly transform into personal penetration testing notes

+For now I'm mostly using CEH prep materials as framework for ethical hacking

 ## Sources
 inter alia